Modifications of Hodge bundles and enumerative geometry : the stable hyperelliptic locus: General case

 be the corresponding (Cartier) divisor.
 Additionally, we have for each sep $\theta$ on $X_0$, a divisor $_YX(\theta)$ on $_YX_{B^\sigma(\Theta)}$ which is the pullback of $\lf{X}(\theta)$.
-Then on $_YX_{B^\sigma(\Theta)}$ we may consider the twisted canonical bundle \eqspl{rel-sepcanonical}{_Y\omega^\sep=_Y\omega^\sep(\md{\zeta}_\bullet) :=\omega_{_YX_{B^\sigma(\Theta)}/B^\sigma(\Theta)} (-2\sum\limits_i {_YX}(\theta_i)-\sum\limits_i {_YX}(\vtheta_i))} where $\md{\zeta}_\bullet$ is the collection of (regular) middle azimuths corresponding to $0'$ (and will be suppressed when understood).
+Then on $_YX_{B^\sigma(\Theta)}$ we may consider the twisted canonical bundle \eqspl{rel-sepcanonical}{_Y\omega^\sep=_Y\omega^\sep(\md{\zeta}_\bullet) :=\omega_{_YX_{B^\sigma(\Theta)}/B^\sigma(\Theta)} (-2\sum\limits_{\theta_i\in\Theta_1} {_YX}(\theta_i)-\sum\limits_{\vtheta_i\in\Theta_2} {_YX}(\vtheta_i))} where $\md{\zeta}_\bullet$ is the collection of (regular) middle azimuths corresponding to $0'$ (and will be suppressed when understood).
 We call this the \emph{relative sepcanonical system adapted to} $Y$.
 Proposition 6.10 of \cite{canonodal} can now be generalized as follows \begin{prop}\lbl{stratified-sepcanonical-prop}For the above line bundle $_Y\omega^\sep$, the image of the natural restriction map

 coincides with the restriction of the sepcanonical system $|\omega_X|^\sep$ on $Y$.\end{prop} \begin{proof} Begin with some elementary remarks.
 First, $0'$ being regular implies that any bisep that has at least 1 point on $Y$ actually has both points on $Y$ .
 Moreover the various biseps occurring on $Y$ are disjoint, hence are contained in disjoint maximal polyseparators.
 Next, for any nonmaximal bisep $\vtheta$ ocurring on $Y$ (and having $Y$ to its left), $\vtheta$ is automatically non-right-hyperelliptic, hence imposes no azimuthal condition on $\lf{\vtheta}$.
 Now to check necessity of the conditions defining $|\omega|^\sep$, we can work as in the proof of Proposition 6.10 of \cite{canonodal}, smoothing out all but one sep or bisep on $Y$, in which case the condition at the remaining one becomes obvious.
 This proves necessity.
-The proof of sufficiency is identical to the corresponding argument in the proof of Proposition 6.10 of \cite{canonodal}. \end{proof} [[[[[[[[********** ********]]]]]]]] \newsubsection{Azimuthal Hilb} \lbl{azimuthal-hilb} Here we give the construction of an azimuthal modification of the Hilbert scheme by an appropriate stratified blowup.
-The construction is related to that of \S \ref{azi-blowup-sec}, but differs from it in that the construction is defined already over $B$ itself.
+The proof of sufficiency is identical to the corresponding argument in the proof of Proposition 6.10 of \cite{canonodal}. \end{proof} \newsubsection{Azimuthal Hilb} \lbl{azimuthal-hilb} Here we give the construction of an azimuthal modification of the Hilbert scheme by an appropriate stratified blowup.
+This is the construction we will really use.
+It is related to that of \S \ref{azi-blowup-sec}, but differs from it in being defined already over $B$ itself.
+We shall work here with \emph{oriented} biseps and their left sides only, but since each plain bisep will occurs twice with opposite orientations, the eventual construction will be symmetric.